Support for Adam Walsh Act Implementation Grant Program

 Applicant Eligibility

-States, the District of Columbia, the Commonwealth of Puerto Rico, the U.S. Virgin Islands, America Samoa, Guam, the Northern Mariana Islands, and Federally recognized Indian tribes who have elected to carry out the requirements of SORNA.
-Only applicant jurisdictions that are enhancing, maintaining, or working towards substantial implementation of SORNA are eligible to apply for AWA Implementation Grants.
-Nonprofit organizations, for-profit organizations, and institutions of higher learning may apply for training and technical assistance and other AWA-authorized grant programs.
-For sex offender management fellowships, eligible applicants include individuals.
+For AWA Implementation: States, the District of Columbia, the Commonwealth of Puerto Rico, the U.S. Virgin Islands, America Samoa, Guam, the Commonwealth of the Northern Mariana Islands, and federally recognized Indian tribes who have elected to carry out the requirements of SORNA.
+Only applicant jurisdictions that are enhancing, maintaining or working toward substantial implementation of SORNA are eligible to apply for AWA implementation grants.
+For other assistance listings using AWA funds, eligible applicants are determined on a case-by-case basis, but may include nonprofit and for-profit organizations or other entities with experience related to SORNA implementation and/or sex offender management practices (see solicitation postings for further detail).
+For NSOPW: eligible applicants include nonprofit and/or for-profit organizations with experience providing website development, hosting and management, web services, service-oriented architecture and distributed information sharing systems.
+For fellowships: eligible applicants include individuals.
+The specific solicitations posted for these purposes vary annually based on current need/focus.

 Beneficiary Eligibility